dotnet/iot/src/devices/Tca9548a/README.md

     {
         Console.WriteLine(selectedChannel);
     }
-}
+}x`

 ```

 ## TCA9546A - Low Voltage 4-Channel I2C

 TCA9546A [datasheet](https://www.ti.com/lit/ds/symlink/tca9546a.pdf)

-You can use the same class to control the 4-Channel Multiplexer also
+You can use the same class to control the 4-Channel Multiplexer also.

 ### Sample wiring